 A distress signal is sent from a sailboat during a storm, but the transmission is unclear and the rescue boat sitting at the marina cannot determine the sailboat's location.
-Using high powered radar, they determine the distress signal is coming from a distance of 20 miles at an angle of 225 degrees from the marina.
+Using high powered radar, they determine the distress signal is coming from a point 20 miles away at an angle of 225 degrees from the marina.
 How many miles east/west and north/south of the rescue boat is the stranded sailboat?